wcwong462/Python-Portfolio-Optimization-Project/README.md

 ## Overview

-This project implements a portfolio optimization model to maximize the Sharpe ratio for a diversified investment portfolio.
-Utilizing historical price data for selected ETFs, it calculates optimal asset weights to achieve an efficient balance between expected return and risk.
+This project implements a portfolio optimization model aimed at maximizing the Sharpe ratio for a diversified long-only investment portfolio.
+It calculates optimal asset weights to achieve an efficient balance between expected return and risk by utilising historical price data for selected ETFs.

 ## Technologies Used